BraydenLarson/power-automate-docs/articles/us-govt.md

 - [Approvals](./modern-approvals.md) are available for GCC and GCC High tenants, subject to the following:
   * There is no actionable approval support.
 Approval emails will contain links to the Power Automate approvals center for users to respond.
   * There is no markdown support for approval email.
+  * There is currently no support for setting up Approvals to redirect to the Power Automate Mobile App.

 - [Submitting Templates](https://docs.microsoft.com/flow/publish-a-template)

+- [Send a Copy](https://docs.microsoft.com/en-us/power-automate/create-team-flows#share-a-copy-of-a-cloud-flow) currently does not send out an email notification.
+However the copy of the flow will show up under templates if a user searches for it

 - [Connectors](https://docs.microsoft.com/connectors/index) – The most popular connectors in use in our commercial service (based on usage telemetry) have been published; if there is a Connector available in the commercial offering that you do not see deployed, please contact support and we will review your request.
+  * Regarding Azure Connectors  in GCC- Some of the connectors require you to use an Azure Government Portal and as such will require a portal setup on the .US endpoint.

 - [Power BI](https://docs.microsoft.com/connectors/powerbi/) – Power Automate US Government doesn’t support Power BI at this time.

 - [Power Platform admin center](https://docs.microsoft.com/power-platform/admin/admin-documentation) – You can use the admin center to [open support tickets](https://docs.microsoft.com/power-platform/admin/get-help-support), but other functionality is currently not available in US Government tenants.

 ### See also